medibloc/panacea-js-old/docs/medjs-cryptography.rst

   var encryptUtil = Cryptography.encrypt;
   encryptUtil.encryptData(accessKey, msg);

-To encrypt data you can use ``Cryptography.encryptData(accessKey, msg)``.
+To encrypt data you can use ``Cryptography.encrypt.encryptData(accessKey, msg)``.
 It generates encrypted string message using AES-256-CTR algorithm.
 Initialization vector(IV) is generated from access key.
 So there's no need to store iv value, but only need to use access key.

 .. note:: Encrypt algorithm can be changed.